 What did you do to have fun?

-My disposition is geared more towards delaying gratification because I feel like the payoffs are better, but the future is uncertain so we could get hit by the proverbial bus and never get to the long-term which is why we should try to have fun along the way.
+My disposition is geared more towards delaying gratification because I feel like the payoffs are better.
+Obviously, the future is uncertain, so I could get hit by the proverbial bus and never get to the long-term.
+We should try to have fun along the way.

-In addition to the ones above, some don’t fit squarely into any particular section, like acknowledging my terrible habit of mindlessly looking at my phone too frequently.
+In addition to the ones above, some do not fit squarely into any particular section, like acknowledging my terrible habit of mindlessly looking at my phone too frequently.

-1. These are all interrelated.
+- These are all interrelated.

 If someone runs over my foot with a lawn mower, I hardly need to make a resolution to go to the hospital.

 It is a subtle nudge that gets us thinking about our choices and what happens because of them while removing the black and white idea of right and wrong.
 Being mindful of this quote will be helpful as you go through your letter.

 What would be interesting is if you made this an annual tradition and in 10 years you looked back through them.
 You would have a decade of personal development in front of you and a pretty good map of how you got to where you are in your life.

-10 Seconds Of Insane Courage by Garrett Gravesen
+- 10 Seconds Of Insane Courage by Garrett Gravesen